-OTHER POTENTIAL HEALTH EFFECTS: In therapeutic use, the most common adverse effects include nausea, diarrhea and constipation.
-Additional adverse effects on the central nervous and digestive system have been reported.
-Extremely rare allergic reactions including anaphylaxis and anaphylactic shock have been reported.
-There is limited evidence of harm to the fetus during pregnancy, based on animal information.
+OTHER POTENTIAL HEALTH EFFECTS: In therapeutic use, the most common adverse effects reported are indigestion, constipation, dry mouth, dizziness or faintness, impotence, cold extremities, runny nose, depression, confusion, insomnia, nightmares, fatigue, weakness, lack of energy, swelling.
+Therapeutic use can cause serious adverse effect to the central and peripheral nervous and cardiovascular systems.
+Can cause harm to the fetus, based on human and animal data.
+May cause harm to breast-fed babies.
+Limited evidence of carcinogenic effect, based on animal data.
 These effects may be possible as a result of workplace exposure.
 The actual risk in the workplace is not known.
-Body systems adversely affected during therapeutic use are provided on the following page.
-More details are also given in the Teva Active Ingredient SDS for Loperamide HCI.
+Body systems adversely affected during therapeutic use are provided below.
+More details can be obtained from Teva.